Houston Updates

 The COVID pandemic is over, but the consequences of the policy measures taken to fight it remain central to the US outlook.
 The key economic problem in today’s economy remains inflation, with the CPI breaking out of its two-percent range in March 2021 following closely on the heels of the second and third rounds of fiscal stimulus.
 Year-over-year headline CPI inflation reached 8.6 percent by June 2022.

-The fiscal stimulus came in two waves of $2.5 trillion dollars each, first in early 2020 during the lockdowns, then followed by two smaller rounds in late 2020 and early 2021 that together totaled another $2.5 trillion.
+The fiscal stimulus came in two waves of $2.5 trillion dollars each, first in early 2020 during the lockdowns, followed by two smaller rounds in late 2020 and early 2021 that together totaled another $2.5 trillion.
 Two and a half trillion dollars was about $16,800 per US household in 2020, and each round saw half or more of that cash flow to individuals directly or indirectly -- but quickly and as needed.
 Most went into the bank accounts of households and businesses through economic impact payments, the paycheck protection program, and enhanced unemployment checks.

 In Figure 4, the solid blue line shows the pandemic-period track of total personal income (including stimulus), and the solid red line is the wages, salaries, and income of the self-employed (no stimulus).
 Each point compares these measures to pre-pandemic levels in February 2020.
 The initial round of stimulus came against a backdrop of consumer shock and lockdowns, along with a ten percent drop in wages and salaries that was immediately matched by a ten percent jump in stimulus-driven personal income.
 These cash payments appeared to quickly right the economic ship by mid-2020 by offsetting wage losses and delivering record levels of income.
 Pre-pandemic levels of wages and salaries were fully restored by November 2020.